 What We Do

-The Regulatory & Environmental Affairs Division operates a variety of programs that protect consumers from food safety-related and inaccurate product labelling issues.
+The operations under the Regulatory & Environmental Affairs Division (READ) touch the lives of every West Virginian.
+We operate a variety of programs that protect consumers from human and animal food safety-related issues, inaccurate product labelling, proper pesticide applications, and protect the environmental systems in WV.
+We help to guarantee residential and industrial consumers receive quality agricultural products.
 The division inspects stores to ensure that certain products are not out of date and that proper storage temperatures are being maintained.
-It tests feed, seed, and fertilizer samples to ensure they match label claims, and it also licenses soft-serve ice cream sellers to make sure their machines are properly cleaned and free of dangerous microorganisms.
-Associated laboratories support the work of the division.
+READ analyzes a variety of different products to ensure they match label claims and license soft-serve ice cream sellers to make sure their machines are properly cleaned and free of dangerous microorganisms.
+The associated laboratories support the work of the division as well as conduct vital federally funded scientific research.
 The Pesticide Regulatory Unit licenses products and commercial applicators.
-The division’s Environmental Programs Section conducts extensive water sampling and provides farmers with information and technical assistance.
+The Environmental Programs Unit conducts extensive water sampling and provides farmers with information and technical assistance.

 What's Going On